 This programme is open to women from Afghanistan and is targeted at junior to mid-level young professionals.
 We seek to have participants from a broad range of organizations, including government ministries and bodies, universities, the private sector, civil society organizations and the media.
 Participants from the provinces are strongly encouraged to apply.

 - Applicant must be currently in a junior- to mid-level position and be between 20 to 35 years old.

 - Applicant must be working for an Afghan organisation – including government ministries or bodies, universities, private sector, civil society and non-profit organisations, and the media.

 - Applicants working for international organisations or international NGOs are ineligible to apply.

 - Educational Background

-- At minimum, a Bachelor’s degree or at least three (3) years of working experience.
+- At the minimum, a Bachelor’s degree or equivalent

 - Language and Computer Skills

-- Excellent working knowledge of spoken and written English.
+- Applicant must have an excellent working knowledge of spoken and written English.

-- Proficient in the use of Microsoft Office.
+- Applicant must be proficient in the use of Microsoft Office.

 - Supervisor's Commitment